In Depth: Ear

 The ear is divided into three parts:

-Outer ear: The outer ear is lined with hairs and glands that secrete wax.
+- Outer ear: The outer ear includes an ear canal that is is lined with hairs and glands that secrete wax.
 This part of the ear provides protection and channels sound.
+The auricle or pinna is the most visible part of the outer ear and what most people are referring to when they use the word “ear.”

-Middle ear: Three tiny bones — the malleus, incus, and stapes — within the middle ear transfer sound vibrations from the eardrum to the inner ear.
-The middle ear is important because it is filled with numerous air spaces that provide routes for infections to travel.
-It is also the location of the Eustachian tube, which provides equalization between the inner and outer surfaces of the tympanic membrane.
+- Middle ear: Three tiny bones — the malleus, incus, and stapes — within the middle ear transfer sound vibrations from the eardrum to the inner ear.
+The middle ear is important because it is filled with numerous air spaces, which provide routes for infections to travel.
+It is also the location of the Eustachian tube, which equalizes the air pressure between the inner and outer surfaces of the tympanic membrane (eardrum).

 Sound waves enter through the outer ear, move into the middle ear, and finally reach the inner ear and its intricate network of nerves, bones, canals, and cells.